 Big Spring Park– This 18 acre downtown Huntsville landmark is the perfect place to feed ducks or have a picnic.
 It’s also home to many big annual events throughout the year, including Panoply Arts Festival, Concerts in the Park, Big Spring Crush, Tinsel Trail and more.

-Brahan Spring Park- Home to the Everybody Can Play playground and a new splashpad, Brahan Spring Park also includes a recreation center and natatorium for year-round swimming.
+Brahan Spring Park- Home to the Everybody Can Play playground and splashpad, Brahan Spring Park also includes a recreation center and NEW natatorium for year-round swimming.

 Dublin Memorial Park– A shining star in Madison, AL, Dublin Park’s 60 acres include indoor and outdoor pools, kids space playground, disc golf, recreational facility, tennis courts and walking trails.